top of page

 Mentor since 2010

 Since 2009 Suzanne has been working on Mt Tamalpais as the Watershed Volunteer Coordinator for Marin Water.
 Outdoor volunteer programs are so valuable now more than ever, offering experiences for folks where they can perhaps get dirty, smell the earth, uncover unexpected organisms, flex their muscles while moving under the sun or the rain, and reconsider their connection to place and to each other.
 She finds joy in mentoring emerging environmental professionals and supporting their priorities for a better world.
 Exposing youth to nature- and science-based jobs empowers them with critical thinking, observation, and leadership skills!
-We humans must accept the responsibility for the societal and environmental systems that we are a part of.
+We humans must accept responsibility for the societal and environmental systems that we are a part of.
 The environment is not “out there” - it is here, wherever you are - be it the top of Tam or in the parking lot at Safeway.
 All elements are intertwined.
 Each of us has a role to play in solving the environmental crises.
-We must dream big, demand big, and help each do our part every day even if the individual action seems small.
+We must dream big, demand big, and help each other do our part every day even if the individual action seems small.

 Jonathan Koehler